hcsgzh/router-redirect-app/README.md

 ## Solution

-Forturenately, I found another solution here. https://stackoverflow.com/questions/42941708/react-history-push-is-updating-url-but-not-navigating-to-it-in-browser
+Fortunately, I found another solution here. https://stackoverflow.com/questions/42941708/react-history-push-is-updating-url-but-not-navigating-to-it-in-browser

 For a custom history object, you should use <Router> to synchronize it with react-router instead of <BrowserRouter>.